 Origin Of The Rose

-According the research, the rose flower has existed for more than 35 million years!
-That's likely older than humans and many other species of creatures that exist on planet Earth today!
-There are many different species of roses around the world, many of them being native to Asia, as well as in various parts of Europe and North America.
+According to research, the rose flower has existed for more than 35 million years!
+That's older than the human race!
+There are many different species of roses around the world, many of them being native to Asia, as well as various parts of Europe and North America.

 The rose is widely known for it's beauty and intoxicating fragrance.
-Not only is the rose beautiful in its appearance, but it also holds a lot of significants in many cultures around the world.
+Not only is the rose beautiful in its appearance, but it also holds some significants in many cultures around the world.
 Roses come in many colors and sizes, ranging from small to large.
 Some notable rose colors are red, yellow, pink, white orange purple and and green.
 Yes, green, believe it or not!

 Things You'll Need

-Before we begin, I have made a checklist of some of the supplies you'll be needing in order to draw your rose.
+Before we begin, I have made a checklist of some of the supplies you'll be needing to draw your rose.
 Let's go through the list together!

 - A sharpened pencil.
 This doesn't have to be anything special.
 A standard pencil will do for beginners.

 - A good eraser.
-Large rubber erasers work well for this!
+Large rubber erasers work best for this!

 - A4 sheet of paper

 - A flat surface like a desk or table.
-If you're drawing this in a public space, a hard textbook can make a great surface as well.
+If you're drawing this in a public space, a hard textbook can be used for a sufficient surface as well.

-- Last but not least, you might need a little bit of patience depending on your experience with art.
-You might need to erase and redraw things often, but it's all part of the learning process I suppose!
+- Last but not least, you will need a little bit of patience depending on your level of experience.
+You might need to erase and redraw things often, which is all just part of the learning process!

 Side petals usually curl inward more.
-The above step's image should give you an idea of the style you will be going for with these side petals.
-Be creative and try to have a little fun when doing this step!
+The above image should give you an idea of the look you should aim for when drawing the side petals.
+Be creative and try to have a little fun with it!

 As you continue to work on the petals, try to make your rose appear as if it is blooming.
-The inner petals should be a lot smaller than the outer petals as well.
+The inner petals should be a lot smaller than the outer ones on most roses.

 Focus on the detail of the central petals in this step.
 Draw them as neatly as you can if at all possible.

-Once you are finished with the petals in the center, start working on the exterior petals.
+Once you are finished with drawing the petals in the center, start working on the outer portions of the rose.
 Remember, outer petals are usually quite a bit larger than the ones closer to the center of the rose.

 Your completed rose bud should look something like this!
-Again, it doesn't have to be exactly identical as what you see here in the example images, but it's just to give you an idea of how you may want to the completed rose bud should look.
-Now, on to the stem!
+Again, it doesn't have to look exactly identical to what I've drawn here, but the finished results should serve as a reference for how your finalized rose bud should look.
+Now, it's finally time to draw the stem!

 How did you do?
-Was this article helpful to you at all?
-If so, feel free to leave a comment and/or an image of your completed rose.
+Did you find my article to be helpful?
+If so, feel free to leave a comment and/or an image link to your completed rose.
 Also, feel free to share this hub with friends, family and beginner artists who might also find this tutorial helpful.

 *All images used in this hub are drawn by myself.
 Photographs used in this hub were obtained legally through google.*